thinhpham0702/8-Week-SQL-Challenge/Case Study #5 - Data Mart/SQL Solutions.md

 | Retail   | 6906861113 | 6738777279 | -168083834  | -2.43       |
 | Shopify  | 219412034  | 235170474  | 15758440    | 7.18        |

+- The highest negative impact in sales metrics performance in 2020 for the 12 week before and after period was Retail, corresponding to a decrease of 2.43%
+- On the other hand, Shopify had positive impact in sales.

 ### - age_band